 Without an ERP system, employees are forced to rely on guessing or assumptions when they need to make decisions.
 To protect themselves, employees often spend large amounts of time creating and maintaining personal spreadsheets hoping that it will provide the information they would need.

-Unfortunately, unlike an ERP system, which provides the real time status information necessary with just a few keystrokes, relying on spreadsheets leaves the company without access to the latest information.
+Unfortunately, unlike an ERP system, which provides the real-time status information necessary with just a few keystrokes, relying on spreadsheets leaves the company without access to the latest information.
+This is also a pitfall, especially when tracking performance.
 As a result, employees may make sub-standard decisions.
-Even worse, different employees may have different information in their spreadsheets, resulting in wasted time while they gather the different variations.
+Even worse, different employees may have different information in their spreadsheets, resulting in wasted time while they gather different variations.

 5. Eliminates duplicate data